Beacon Hill, Juniper Bank and Aston Wood Walk

 Aston Rowant National Nature Reserve is located on the escarpment of the Chiltern Hills and a large part of it is a biological Site of Special Scientific Interest.
 The reserve is home to plants and butterflies of chalk grassland.
 The flowers include a number of orchids and the Chiltern gentian.
 As well as chalk grassland, the reserve contains woodland with beech, yew, and juniper.
 The Reserve’s diverse habitats support a variety of bird life including large flocks of finches and winter visitors such as fieldfare and redwing.
 Red kite, wheatear, whitethroat and blackcap can also be seen.
 Volunteers carry out regular surveys and ring ouzels, firecrests, hobbies and ravens have all been spotted on the reserve.
 Other birds to look out for include brightly coloured bull finches, yellowhammers and green woodpeckers.
 Thirty species of butterfly have been recorded on the reserve and key species include chalkhill blue and silver-spotted, dingy and grizzled skippers.
 The Aston Rowant reserve is managed by Natural England assisted by the Oxford Conservation Volunteers.

 Continue along the level path and through a second gate.
 The path then curves to the right, past a metal seat sculpture, to a third gate.
 Go through the gate and continue up the grassy path and then straight ahead until the path forks left towards a large wooden sculpture (the red kite sculpture).
 This has a talking guide built in with six different topics, which can be activated via a manual wind up mechanism.
-At the sculpture, turn left downhill, following a clear, partly sunken path through scrub vegetation, ignoring two metal gates on your right hand side.
-Go through the next metal gate and follow the clear path across the chalk grassland.
+At the sculpture, turn left downhill, following a clear, partly sunken path through scrub vegetation, ignoring two sets of metal gates on your right hand side.
+Go straight ahead through the next metal gate and follow the clear path across the chalk grassland.
+After about 50 metres there's a bench on your left hand side, below a large yew tree, from where you have a great view of the Chiltern Escarpment to the south west, Watlington and the Vale of Oxford.
 After another sunken section of path that curves left, continue downhill towards a wooden gate.
 This is a good point to see the M40 Motorway cutting or ‘Stokenchurch Gap’ ahead of you.

 The Stokenchurch Gap